vsivsi/meteor-file-collection/README.md

 Note that an authenticated userId is not provided to the `lookup` function.
 UserId based permissions should be managed using the allow/deny rules described later on.

-Here are some example HTTP objects to get you started:
+Here are some example HTTP interface definition objects to get you started:

 ```js
 // GET file data by md5 sum